To the Moon and Beyond

 The Artemis program is also allowing NASA and industry to experiment with and develop new technologies for deep space.
 NASA’s expertise and R&D is good for industry, and business in turn brings innovation and developments to NASA.
 New partnerships can help government and businesses develop a space economy together.

 One way in which NASA is fostering this concept is by choosing companies to advance Moon and Mars technologies through Announcement of Collaboration Opportunities (ACO) and Tipping Point awards.
 Through ACO, NASA has selected different companies to test advanced materials, build rocket engine combustion using 3D printing, test operations for in-space plant-growth, and other projects.
 The companies will use NASA’s facilities and centers to mature their technologies.
-CDSE members that have been selected to advance technologies under ACO include Aerojet Rocketdyne and Maxar.
+CDSE members that have been selected to advance technologies under ACO include Aerojet Rocketdyne.
 NASA has also selected companies through the Tipping Point initiative to ready promising technologies for use by the agency for Artemis.
-CDSE members that have won Tipping Point awards include Paragon Space Development Corporation to develop life support systems, and United Launch Alliance (ULA) and Lockheed Martin to mature cryogenic fluid management technologies.
+CDSE members that have won Tipping Point awards include Paragon Space Development Corporation to develop life support systems, and Lockheed Martin to mature cryogenic fluid management technologies.

-The program will also leverage science projects between NASA and industry to start laying the groundwork for future missions to deep space.
+The program also leverages science projects between NASA and industry partners to lay the groundwork for future missions to deep space.
 For example, the agency has selected commercial partners to build lunar landers through the Commercial Lunar Payload Services (CLPS) initiative, which is funded by NASA’s Science Mission Directorate.
 Through CLPS, various companies are set to deliver science, exploration, and technology demonstration payloads to the Moon.